alian613/sqlmap_preprocess_captcha/README.md

 ### 3. Install required Python packages:

+Before running the program, install the necessary Python packages:
 ```bash
 pip install -r requirements.txt
 ````

 If you're using Python 3.11+
 It's recommended to use a virtual environment:
 ```bash
 python -m venv venv